How to Boost Energy During Pregnancy

 Fatigue and low energy are most common during the first trimester of pregnancy, as these first three months come with a lot of hormonal changes.
 Progesterone, a primary hormone for pregnancy, is also a primary cause of energy depletion.
 Your body is doing a lot to help you adapt to pregnancy like increasing blood flow, producing extra hormones, and on top of it all, draining emotional changes.

 It’s common for many women to notice increased energy in the second trimester compared to that first trimester slump.
 This is your body adjusting to the sudden surge of hormones.
 While hormone levels are still increasing, they are increasing at a steady rate instead of all at once.
 The second trimester is sometimes referred to as the honeymoon period because you have some energy back and will likely take advantage of this time by doing a lot of shopping, planning, and preparing for your baby.

 Another common and understandable period of exhaustion is the third trimester.
 Your body is preparing for birth and you’re likely having to exert more energy than usual to get tasks done.
 It’s also common to have trouble sleeping during your third trimester, making it harder to feel rested.

 - Switch up your exercise routine.
 It’s easy to overdo it when you want to keep up with your old exercise routine.
 Try changing up your exercises, cutting back on your time spent working out, or limiting some of your usual activities.
-On the flip side, if you haven’t been exercising, you could try getting in a daily walk or yoga practice to boost your energy levels.
+On the flip side, if you haven’t been exercising while pregnant, you could try getting in a daily walk or yoga practice to boost your energy levels.

 - Rest.
 Easier said than done, but try to find time to take naps as often as you need, and give yourself a break as often as you can.
 The dishes and laundry can wait, or better yet, delegate!
 It doesn’t hurt to play the pregnancy card while you still can.